WebSocket Communication Protocol

 }

-At the same time, the client begins sending binary frames (Opus data).
+Client simultaneously starts sending binary frames (Opus data).

 4. Server → Client (ASR result)